mlposey/z4/README.md

 There are few things to note
 * There is currently no support for username and password authorization.
 When connecting, disable authentication.
 * All tasks are stored in the database `z4`.
+* This interface is not optimized for transactional workloads.
+It is primarily meant as a tool for troubleshooting issues.
 * Queries **require** expressions that filter the namespace and date range.
   This is okay:
   ```sql